- Learn how to update the firmware on your ASUS router from your browser or mobile app. It’s simple and pain-free.

 - Don’t flash the firmware for another device.
 Make sure you get the file for your particular router model.

-- Have checked that the downloaded firmware file to ensure it is not corrupted (if performing a manual update).
+- Check that the downloaded firmware file is not corrupted (if performing a manual update).

 - Your router is powered on throughout the entire update process.
-If you can’t avoid blackout at least don’t trip on the power cable.
+If you can’t avoid a blackout at least don’t trip over the power cable.

 Here are the three main options for updating your ASUS router to the latest version:

 How to Update an ASUS Router in the Browser Web Admin Interface